Q: What is Biofeedback?

 Common applications of Neurofeedback include addressing learning disabilities, particularly those involving, or related to, ADD or ADHD.
 Such individuals frequently show a "slowing" pattern in their EEG (Electroencephalogram), so-called because of either the pronounced level, or "surging", of Delta and/or Theta (slower, or lower frequency) waves.
 Training to ameliorate these signature patterns over several sessions has been shown to increase the trainee's ability to attend and focus.
 Such patterns are frequently experienced following brain injury or insult, and in these cases often respond quickly to neurofeedback.

-Q: What is Neuro-Gen?
+Q: What is Neuro-Gen High-Performance Neurofeedback?

 During the session, the trainee sits in a comfortable chair, typically for about 45 minutes or so.
-The Neurofeedback Practitioner places EEG (electroencephalograph) leads at different sites on the trainee’s head.
-A computer that is connected to the EEG amplifier analyzes the brainwave signal and in turn signals the EEG amplifier to produce feedback that precisely tracks, but is a bit different from, the brain’s own signal at that point in time.
+The Neuro-Gen Practitioner places EEG (electroencephalograph) leads at different sites on the trainee’s head.
+A computer that is connected to the EEG amplifier analyzes the brainwave signal and in turn signals the EEG interface to produce feedback that precisely tracks, but is a bit different from, the brain’s own signal at that point in time.
 Specific filters are in place to allow training "under task", allowing the trainee to read, perform math problems, or watch a video, as may be appropriate, to further enhance the effects of training.

 The result of this training is a changed brainwave state and greater ability for the brain to regulate itself for higher, more flexible functioning.